-We connected with a local St. Albert-based dog training company, Nurtured K9, to get some helpful tips for getting started.
-They offered some excellent advice on walking aids, common mistakes, and how to deal with distractions.
-How to stop leash pulling?
+We connected with a local St. Albert-based training company, Nurtured K9, to get some helpful tips for getting started so your dog learns to stop leash pulling and walk perfectly beside you.

 How to Train a Dog Not to Pull on Leash

-When learning to train your dog not to pull on a leash, you’ll also need to teach yourself a few tricks.
+When learning to train your dog not to tug on a leash, you'll also need to teach yourself a few tricks.
 It takes mental prowess to remain calm during the training process.

 What works for one pup might not work for another if the young dog is headstrong.
 You’ll need to explore various training methods to find one that is successful for both you and your dog.